IlanCosman/tide/CONTRIBUTING.md

 Tide does not use strict semantic versioning but instead whatever feels appropriate at the time.

-For example Tide may:
+For example Tide might:

 - Bump the major version number for a large feature even if it's backwards compatible
 - Make small non-backwards compatible changes in a minor version bump
-- Not bump the patch version number for minor fixes
+- Not bump the patch version number for ultra minor fixes

 [code of conduct]: CODE_OF_CONDUCT.md
 [fishtape]: https://github.com/jorgebucaran/fishtape